AsiaWi/snap-it-up-frontend/README.md

 ![SIGNIN_LARGESCREENS](https://res.cloudinary.com/dmod5eglu/image/upload/v1706204422/SIGN-IN-LARGESCREENS_wcttjo.png)
 ![SIGNIN_SMALLSCREENS](https://res.cloudinary.com/dmod5eglu/image/upload/v1706204422/SIGN-IN-SMALLSCREENS_vqdysn.png)

-Link to register if user entered incorrect page have been provided for better UX.
+Link to register, if user entered incorrect page has been provided for better UX.

 Implementing this user story improves user experience whilst using the page, it keeps user logged in and allows for sign-out from nav menu rather than logging out on every refresh: